Overview

 Built-in Components and Behavior

-VoiceBot comes pre-integrated with:- Speech-to-Text (STT): Converts live audio input into text using OpenAI or another configured provider.
+VoiceBot comes pre-integrated with:- Speech-to-Text (STT): Converts live audio input into text using OpenAI STT via the room’s proxied client (override

-- Text-to-Speech (TTS): Streams generated responses as natural audio output.
+create_sessionto swap providers). - Text-to-Speech (TTS): Streams generated responses as natural audio output using OpenAI TTS.

-- Voice Activity Detection (VAD): Detects pauses or user interruptions automatically.
+- Voice Activity Detection (VAD): Detects pauses or user interruptions automatically (Silero VAD).

 - Tool Invocation: Voice commands can trigger registered tools and return spoken responses.